 Data centre titans blazing green energy trail – AWS under fire

-It’s no secret that data centres are power-hungry machines with no appreciation for our environment.
+It’s no secret that data centers are power-hungry machines with no appreciation for our environment.

 According to cloud directory site Cloudscene, there was almost 60 power purchase agreement (PPA) deals signed by US corporate over the duration of 2018, equating to a total of 4.96 gigawatts (GW).

-Below Cloudscene has provided some of the latest developments in renewable energy within the data centre industry worldwide.
+Below Cloudscene has provided some of the latest developments in renewable energy within the data center industry worldwide.